 Now, in a medical context, a tent is not somewhere you spend the night during an outdoor vacation, but an expansible plug of soft material for opening up an orifice.
 In medical English, tampons also have a rather different meaning to that which we now assume.
 Before Tampax came on the scene, there were tampons, but not as we know them.
 A tampon was simply a plug of some sort, used to stop bleeding, and inserted into a wound or, if menstrual flow seemed excessive, into the vagina.
 The word comes from the verb ‘to tamp’ meaning to stop up a hole, or to push down – you can ‘tamp’ tobacco into the bowl of a pipe before smoking it.
 But when Tampax came on the scene as a commercial product, the word was shifted more narrowly towards menstruation, so today’s near-exclusive application of the word to menstrual products is the result of the invention of Tampax.

 Does the motos feature in the Hipppocratic treatises on women’s bodies?
 Yes, but not in the context of a way of absorbing normal menstrual flow.
 In Diseases of Women 1 (Littré 8.138.12) it means some soothing lint applied to the mouth of the womb and in book 2 of the same treatise (Littré 8.332.18) there are three motoi of increasing size inserted into the mouth of the womb because the neck of the womb is hard and closed so the menstrual blood can’t get out.
+In his 2018 translations of these texts for the Loeb Classical Library, Paul Potter used the word ‘pessary’.
 Similarly, although different words are used, when a remedy needs to be inserted into the vagina – for example, beetles to irritate the womb and bring on a delayed menstrual period – it is wrapped up in wool first.
 But none of these uses concerns management of normal menstrual flow.

 There is one other isolated reference worth mentioning.
 This comes not from the ancient Greek medical texts but from the fifth-century BC comic playwright Aristophanes (Lysistrata 1073) who refers once to men looking like they are wearing a ‘pig-pen’ (choirokomeion) round their thighs.
 One of the ancient words for the female external genitalia is choiros – piggy – used for the genitals of a young girl, or – if depilated – of an older woman.
 So is the joke here about wearing something around your piggy that looks quite bulky – such as a home-made menstrual pad?
 The word choiros itself has an interesting masculine/feminine dimension, in that if it is used in the masculine it means ‘female genitalia’ but in the feminine, it’s ‘pig’!
 In fact, when the men who look like they are wearing pig-pens open their cloaks, what they are hiding under there are their erect penises.